PaddlePaddle/PaddleSpeech/examples/librispeech/asr2/README.md

 | test-clean | attention_rescore     | 2620 | 52576 | 96.8 | 2.9  | 0.3  | 0.4  | 3.7  | 38.0  |

 #### JoinCTC
 | Test Set   | Decode Method     | #Snt | #Wrd  | Corr | Sub  | Del  | Ins  | Err  | S.Err |
 | ---------- | ----------------- | ---- | ----- | ---- | ---- | ---- | ---- | ---- | ----- |
 | test-clean | join_ctc_only_att | 2620 | 52576 | 96.1 | 2.5  | 1.4  | 0.4  | 4.4  | 34.7  |
 | test-clean | join_ctc_w/o_lm   | 2620 | 52576 | 97.2 | 2.6  | 0.3  | 0.4  | 3.2  | 34.9  |
 | test-clean | join_ctc_w_lm     | 2620 | 52576 | 97.9 | 1.8  | 0.2  | 0.3  | 2.4  | 27.8  |

-Compare with [ESPNET](https://github.com/espnet/espnet/blob/master/egs/librispeech/asr1/RESULTS.md#pytorch-large-transformer-with-specaug-4-gpus--transformer-lm-4-gpus) we using 8gpu, but model size (aheads4-adim256) small than it.
+Compare with [ESPNET](https://github.com/espnet/espnet/blob/master/egs/librispeech/asr1/RESULTS.md#pytorch-large-transformer-with-specaug-4-gpus--transformer-lm-4-gpus) we using 8gpu, but the model size (aheads4-adim256) small than it.
 ## Stage 5: CTC Alignment
 If you want to get the alignment between the audio and the text, you can use the ctc alignment.
 The code of this stage is shown below:
 ```bash
 if [ ${stage} -le 5 ] && [ ${stop_stage} -ge 5 ]; then
     # ctc alignment of test data
     CUDA_VISIBLE_DEVICES=0 ./local/align.sh ${conf_path} ${dict_path} exp/${ckpt}/checkpoints/${avg_ckpt} || exit -1
 fi
 ```

-If you want to train the model, test it and do the alignment, you can use the script below to execute stage 0, stage 1, stage 2, stage 3, stage 4 and stage 5:
+If you want to train the model, test it and do the alignment, you can use the script below to execute stage 0, stage 1, stage 2, stage 3, stage 4, and stage 5:
 ```bash
 bash run.sh --stage 0 --stop_stage 5
 ```
 or if you only need to train a model and do the alignment, you can use these scripts to escape stage 3(test stage):
 ```bash
 bash run.sh --stage 0 --stop_stage 2
 bash run.sh --stage 5 --stop_stage 5
 ```
 or you can also use these scripts in the command line (only use CPU).
 ```bash
 . ./path.sh
 . ./cmd.sh